mannyray/ImageTagger/README.md

 Backend:
- - rename hello.py and improperly methods within
+ - ~~rename hello.py and improperly methods within~~
  - Upon load up, allow ability to load all the tags for searching process (autofill)
+ - Update folder names
  - If front end requests an image the send it to front end (either low res or high res)
  - saving an image from front end
    * place it by date folder (fix to YYYY-MM-DD convention)